o355/PyWeather/README.md

-## Welcome to PyWeather (0.3 beta)!
+## Welcome to PyWeather (0.3.1 beta)!
 Viewing the weather in a terminal has never been so much fun.

 ## BETA DISCLAIMER:
 Even though PyWeather is in beta, it's still in active development.
-While releases are somewhat stable milestones of TermWeather (*cough* *cough* 0.3 beta didn't include the updater *cough* *cough*), things may or may not work.
+While releases are somewhat stable milestones of PyWeather, things may or may not work.
 If you update from GitHub, I may push updates that entirely break PyWeather, so please, take caution!

 ## Why?
 Because I'd rather check my weather in a terminal.
 Unlike 99.98% of humans.